jdhayford/jdhayford/src/js/blogs/streaming-blog.md

 <video src='https://www.jdhayford.io/videos/blogs/video-1.mp4' alt='Demo of Network Requests in Developer Sidebar' autoPlay loop muted>

 Well that certainly looks active.
-We can see new requests being made every second but what we notice is that there are GET requests to some files either ending in `.ts` or `.m3u8`.
+We can see new requests being made every few seconds but what we notice is that there are a bunch of GET requests to some files either ending in `.ts` or `.m3u8`.
 Let's take a look at a request for a `.ts` file:

 `GET https://video-edge-8c7268.mia02.abs.hls.ttvnw.net/v1/segment/CooFP2R-...etc...brAeZag.ts`